 Few tech companies are more widely known than Google, the search engine and information giant that revolutionized the internet and helped to make it an essential part of our everyday lives.
 The company has offices around the world, but the most "Googlers" (as employees are affectionately known) are based at the "Googleplex," the Google headquarters in Mountain View, California.

-The Google office is a popular Silicon Valley and San Francisco sightseeing destination and is close to other popular attractions including The Computer History Museum in Downtown Mountain View and the Shoreline Amphitheater (outdoor concert venue) in Palo Alto.
+The Google office is a popular Silicon Valley and San Francisco sightseeing destination and is close to other popular attractions including The Computer History Museum in Downtown Mountain View and the Shoreline Amphitheater (outdoor concert venue).

 However, there is no Googleplex tour or Google campus tour in Mountain View.
 The only way a member of the public can tour the inside of campus buildings is if they are escorted by an employee—so if you happen to have a friend who works there, ask them to show you around.
 However, you can walk around 12 acres of the campus unescorted.